Free energy upper bound for mean-field vector spin glasses: The free energy is a supersolution

 This is \eqref{e.synchro} for the symmetric part of $R^{1,2}_+$, up to a redefinition of $\ep > 0$.
 It thus remains to show that \eqref{e.symmetrization} holds for $h_+$ sufficiently large.
 We argue by contradiction, assuming that no such $h_+$ exists.
 That is, we assume that there exists $\ep > 0$ and, for every $h_+ \in \N$, a random Gibbs measure $\la \cdot \ra$ such that \eqref{e.symmetrization} is invalid.
 Up to the extraction of a subsequence, we can further assume that the overlap array $R$ converges in law under the measure $\E \la \cdot \ra$, in the sense of finite-dimensional distributions.
 We denote a limit overlap array by $\msf R$, defined with respect to a probability measure $\M$.
 In particular, we have that, for every $n,h_1,\ldots, h_4 \in \N$,

 while

 We can then use the argument from the proof of \cite[Theorem~3]{pan.potts} to reach a contradiction.
 We recall this argument briefly here.
-Using \eqref{e.gg} with $h_2 = 1$ and arguing as in \cite{pan.multi} (or see \cite[Theorem~5.3]{bipartite}), we have that $\msf R^{1,2}_\mathrm{sym}$ is monotonically coupled.
+Notice first that, by density and linearity, the identity \eqref{e.gg} holds for every $a_{h_1} \in S^D_+$.
+Using this relation with $h_2 = 1$ and arguing as in \cite{pan.multi} or \cite{bipartite}, we have that $\msf R^{1,2}_\mathrm{sym}$ is monotonically coupled.
+Indeed, this follows from the fact that for each $a,b \in S^D_+$, the hypothesis of \cite[Theorem~5.3]{bipartite} is satisfied with the quantities $R_1^{1,n+1}$ and $R_2^{1,n+1}$ appearing there replaced by $a \cdot R^{1,2}_\mathrm{sym}$ and $b \cdot R^{1,2}_\mathrm{sym}$ respectively, and with $\delta > 0$ arbitrary.
 The same holds for the symmetric part of the matrix $(\msf R^{1,2}_+)^{\odot 2}$, using \eqref{e.gg} with $h_2 = 2$.
 Using also Talagrand's positivity principle, see \cite[Theorem~2.16]{pan}, it thus follows that the laws of these matrices have representations as described in Proposition~\ref{p.uparrow.bij}.
-Notice also that for every $M \in \mcl M$ (with $\mcl M$ defined in Proposition~\ref{p.uparrow.bij}), there exists a function that allows to calculate the value of $M(u)$ from the knowledge of its trace only; indeed, this follows from the fact that the function~$M$ cannot increase while keeping its trace constant.
-These observations combine to ensure that, for every $d, d' \in \{1,\ldots D\}$, the quantities
+Notice also that for every $M \in \mcl M$ (with $\mcl M$ defined in Proposition~\ref{p.uparrow.bij}), there exists a function that allows us to calculate the value of $M(u)$ from the knowledge of its trace only; indeed, this follows from the fact that the function~$M$ cannot increase while keeping its trace constant.
+In particular, with probability one, the entire matrix $\msf R_\mathrm{sym}^{1,2}$ can be recovered from the knowledge of its trace only.
+The knowledge of the matrix $\msf R_\mathrm{sym}^{1,2}$ then allows us to compute the trace of the symmetric part of $(\msf R_+^{1,2})^{\odot 2}$, and therefore to also recover all of the entries of this symmetric matrix as well.
+These observations combine to ensure that, for each $d, d' \in \{1,\ldots D\}$, the quantities